nikouu/Pokemon-gen-2-style-tilemap/README.md

 | --------------------------- | ------------------------- |
 | ![image](Original.png)      | ![image](Custom.png)      |

+## Colouriser
+Also included is a colouriser which turns each tile into the 4 colour GameBoy colours.

 ## Notes
 - Gameboy tiles are 8x8 pixels
 - However, lots of things (including people) are 16x16 pixels (i.e. 2x2 tiles)